-- Check engine oil level

-- Check windshield washer fluid level

-- Check the tire inflation pressures and look for unusual wear or damage

-- Check the fluid levels of the coolant reservoir, brake master cylinder, power steering (2500/3500 Models Only) and automatic transmission (six-speed only) as needed - Check function of all interior and exterior lights
+- Check engine oil level - Check windshield washer fluid level - Check tire pressure and look for unusual wear or damage.
+Rotate tires at the first sign of irregular wear, even if it occurs before the oil indicator system turns on. - Check the fluid levels of the coolant reservoir, brake master cylinder, power steering (2500/3500 Models Only) and automatic transmission (six-speed only) as needed - Check function of all interior and exterior lights